-7 Strategies To Help You Resist That Second Helping
+7 Strategy To Help You Resist Eating

 A second helping of something delicious always sounds appealing, but more often than not, we’re not actually hungry when we reach for that extra scoop: we just want to continue the pleasure of eating.
 If you’re prone to eating well past the point of fullness, it’s time for a dose of mindfulness instead.